Heeeeeey, it’s been awhile since I’ve been motivated to write some narrative about my travels, sorry about that!

 This is going to be a little vulnerable for a few here, bear with me.
 Over the last year or so, I’ve had to come to terms with an ever-growing level of anxiety surrounding my food allergies.
 Unlike most millennials, I’ve actually never struggled with anxiety.
 I’ve always been pretty fearless and I often just let things slide off my back without much worry.

 It’s something I’m working on, but it’s definitely a work in progress.
 I’ve taught myself things I can do to take my mind off of overanalyzing my bodily reactions and I know when I need to stop talking about my allergies with people.
-Anxiety is something that may plague you if you start traveling a lot with food allergies.
+Anxiety is something that may plague you if you start traveling with food allergies a lot.

 Not Having Anything To Eat